SecurityRiskAdvisors/indexes/archived/2023/README.md

 Test cases are based on MITRE-tracked intelligence and the general process for determining test cases for inclusion is as follows:

-1. Identify initial list of groups and TTPs with principal members
+1. Identify initial list of groups with principal members
+2. Map groups to MITRE-tracked groups and filter out non-MITRE groups
-2. Collect then review intelligence report for each group
+3. Review intelligence report for each group
-    1. Remove anything produced before the look-back period of one year
+    1. Remove anything produced before the look-back period of two years
     2. Remove reports that do not provide enough information for simulation purposes
     3. Cut groups lacking intelligence
-3. Extract TTP information from intelligence reports then develop full test cases for each
+4. Extract TTP information from intelligence reports then develop full test cases for each
     1. Exclude TTPs that likely do not act as worthwhile simulation candidates
-4. Filter out items from list to balance plan composition
+5. Filter out items from list to balance plan composition